Job Applicant Privacy Notice

 If you do not provide your data to us

 One of the reasons for processing your data is to allow us to carry out an effective recruitment process.
-Whilst you are under no obligation to provide us with your data, we may not able to process, or continue with your application.
+Whilst you are under no obligation to provide us with your data, we may not able to process, or continue with (as appropriate), your application.

 Sharing your data

 Your data will be shared with colleagues within the Company where it is necessary for them to undertake their duties with regard to recruitment.
-This includes, for example, the HR department, those in the department where the vacancy is who are responsible for screening your application and interviewing you, the IT department where you require access to our systems to undertake any assessments requiring IT equipment.
+This includes, for example, the HR department, those in the department where the vacancy is who responsible for screening your application and interviewing you, the IT department where you require access to our systems to undertake any assessments requiring IT equipment.

 In some cases, we will collect data about you from third parties, such as employment agencies.

 Your data will be shared with third parties if you are successful in your job application.
-In these circumstances, we will share your data in order to obtain references as part of the recruitment process and obtain a criminal records check if required.
+In these circumstances, we will share your data in order to obtain references as part of the recruitment process and obtain criminal records if required.

 We do not share your data with bodies outside of the European Economic Area.